berndpfrommer/frequency_cam/README.md

   but no frequency could be found.
 - ``legend_num_bins``: how many color patches to show (defaults to 11)
-- ``legend_num_sig_digits``: how many significant digits to use for legend
+- ``legend_num_sig_digits``: how many significant digits to use for legend (defaults to 3).
-- ``legend_frequencies``: explicitly specify color patches to show in the legend.
+- ``legend_frequencies``: explicitly specify frequencies of color patches to show in the legend.
-- ``legend_width``: how many pixels wide the legend should be
+- ``legend_width``: how many pixels wide the legend should be (defaults to 100).
 - ``scale_image``: factor by how much to scale up the image in resolution.
+Only used when playing from bag under ROS2.
   Useful for getting nicer fonts for numbers when running from bag for movie generation.

 ### Topics